natnew/Conference-Research/README.md

 # Conference Research
-Conduct your own conference in a few simple steps!
+Conduct your own conference research in a few simple steps!

 This is the repo to build a conference research app.